There’s always some new exotic food try, isn’t there? One of the most recent exotic foods on everyone’s radar is Escabeche.

-As if refers to veggies, it’s a way of pickling vegetables.
+As it refers to veggies, escabeche is a way of pickling vegetables.
 Basically, you’re still applying an acidic substance to the vegetables for serving or using later.
 It’s a mainstay in Latin cooking, and is a great way to make spicy pickled vegetables.

-You start by cooking the vegetables by adding a couple splashes of olive oil to a large pan.
-You cook the vegetables on low heat with three tablespoons of sea salt until they are soft.
+You start by cooking the vegetables.
+Add a couple splashes of olive oil to a large pan.
+Cook the vegetables on low heat with three tablespoons of sea salt until they are soft.
 Careful, as you don’t want to brown them.

 Then you add enough vinegar to just about cover the veggies (you can cut the vinegar with water to taste if the vinegar is too strong).
-You’ll also add any spices to taste.
+You’ll also add any spices that you wish.
 Oregano, marjoram, peppercorn, thyme, bay leaves and garlic are all popular options.
 Also, add a tablespoon of sugar.
-Then bring to a boil.
+Then bring the mixture to a boil.

 A different option is to not heat or boil the veggies.
-Just add your seasonings and veggies to the jar.
-You’ll just boil your vinegar, optional water, sugar and salt and simmer until dissolved, and then add to the jar.
+Just add your seasonings and veggies directly to the jar.
+You’ll just boil your vinegar, water, sugar and salt and simmer until dissolved, and then add that mixture to the jar.
 Let cool, then seal.
-This will create pickled, crunchy veggies that will keep for weeks.
+This will create pickled, crunchy veggies that will keep for several weeks.